What is the purpose of the program?

 - Pretrial intervention is a type of supervision intended for first time non-violent offenders.
 Consent must be obtained from the victim, the state attorney, and in some jurisdictions, as in the case of drug courts, the judge.
 Offenders sign a contract, agreeing to certain terms and conditions of supervision.
 If the offender completes the program successfully, charges are dropped.
 If the offender does not comply with the terms of the contract, the case is referred back to the state attorney for further prosecution.

 - Probation is a court-ordered term of community supervision under specified conditions for a specific period of time that cannot exceed the maximum sentence for the offense.
 It is the most common type of community supervision.
-The offender on probation is required to abide by all conditions ordered by the court, such as not violating the law, monthly reporting requirements, and random drug testing and searches.
+The offender on probation is required to abide by all conditions ordered by the court, such as not violating the law, monthly reporting requirements, not changing residence or employment or leaving the county without consent from probation officer, paying the costs of supervision and random drug testing and searches.

-- Drug offender probation is a more intensive form of supervision, which emphasizes treatment of drug offenders and monitoring of offenders' substance abuse through field supervision, contact with treatment providers, and random drug testing.
+- Drug offender probation is a more intensive form of supervision, which emphasizes treatment of drug offenders and monitoring of offenders' substance use disorder through field supervision, contact with treatment providers, and random drug testing.

 - Sex offender probation is an intensive form of supervision, which emphasizes sex offender treatment and close monitoring in the field to ensure compliance with sex offender conditions of supervision and sex offender registration requirements.
 For more detailed descriptions of the sex offender standard conditions of supervision, please refer to s.
 948.30, Florida Statutes.